 Longnor’s EYFS Intent

-At Longnor we believe that every pupil is unique, celebrating and welcoming diversity within our school community.
-In our early year’s environment, we ensure all children have the opportunity to develop and learn in a safe and nurturing environment where play and learning is combined.
+At Longnor C of E Primary School, we believe that every pupil is unique; we celebrate and welcome diversity within our school community.
+Our ethos, ‘Together, we inspire a lifelong love of learning’ is woven throughout our school and a sense of togetherness and community begins as soon as a child starts attending our pre-school.
+In our early year’s environment, we ensure all children have the opportunity to develop and learn in a safe and nurturing environment where play and learning is combined and our values of Trust, Hope, Joy and Love underpin all.
 Our curriculum is coherently planned and sequenced to provide motivating first hand experiences whilst encouraging children to build resilience, ambition and a lifelong love of learning.
 Through practical learning experiences, we strive to equip children with the confidence to explore, be curious and have a natural enthusiasm towards wanting to learn and find out more.
 We are committed to giving our pupils the best possible start to their school life, teaching them skills that ensure wellbeing and success now and in the future.

 We aim to: